JoslynFu/Climate-Analysis/README.md

 ![Render Rmd](https://github.com/espm-157/climate-module-fu-yuan/workflows/Render%20Rmd/badge.svg)

 This is a project by Joslyn and Kelly to explore global climate change.
 Climate change occurs when long-term weather patterns are altered — for example, through human activity.
-We aim to better understand how the earth's climate is warming!
+We aim to better understand how the Earth's climate is warming!

 ## Project Outline